 • Step 3: Lower sodium consumption in a single country reduces blood pressure and hence the global disease burden of hypertension

 • There are externalities to the top sodium reduction interventions – both positive, like a reduced disease burden of stomach cancer; or negative, like reduced freedom of choice as a result of a sodium tax.
-However, the impact of these externalities are marginal relative to the burden of hypertension itself (0.7% for stomach cancer) or low (-10% for freedom of choice).
-What is significant is the gain in cost-effectiveness (around 300%) from implementing the intervention in the most promising countries rather than the average one – that is, those countries suffering from some combination of a higher national disease burden, greater neglect by their governments and NGOs, and state fragility.
+However, the impact of these externalities are marginal, relative to the burden of hypertension itself (0.7% for stomach cancer and -0.04% for freedom of choice).
+What is significant, in contrast, is the gain in cost-effectiveness (around 300%) from implementing the intervention in the most promising countries rather than the average one – that is, those countries suffering from some combination of a higher national disease burden, greater neglect by their governments and NGOs, and state fragility.

 • Implementation Issues: From our interviews with NGOs working in the space, we find that there is a lack of funding; and this is backed up by observations from the academic literature.
 However, on the talent side of things, the NGOs we interviewed were more optimistic; they tended to believe that there is not a talent gap.